Tarek-Al-Khatib/work-wise/README.md

 ### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced techniques to improve how we interact with OpenAI models.
+- This project uses advanced techniques to improve how we interact with OpenAI-4o-mini model.
 By carefully creating input instructions, we can guide the models to understand and generate language more accurately and efficiently for different tasks and needs.

   | Start interviewing                              | Complete Interview                                 |
   | ----------------------------------------------- | -------------------------------------------------- |